What's the brightest HID bulb color? Understanding HID headlight color temperatures and Kelvin light charts.

 A common point of confusion on this topic is the difference between Lumens (Lm) and Kelvins (K).
 In brief, lumens are used to measure brightness while kelvins are used to measure color temperature.

-Lumens are units of brightness and Kelvins are a unit of temperature just like pounds (Lbs) are a unit of weight.
+Lumens are units of brightness and Kelvins are units of temperature just like pounds (Lbs) are units of weight.

 The more units (lumens) a light produces, the brighter it will be.
 A lower temperature (kelvin) will result in warmer lights (yellow, amber, orange, red) and a higher one will result in cooler lights (white, blue, purple).